Select Window Systems Logo Link

 Other measures to consider

-Always check which way the door will swing before settling on the final measurements.
 Another aspect to remember when recording door measurements is how the door opens.
-Stand so the door opens away from you and check which side the hinges are placed.
-Left side hinges mean the door is left-hand, and right side hinges are right-hand open away.
+Stand so the door opens away from you and check which side the hinges are placed on.
+Left-side hinges mean the door opens to the left, and right-side hinges are right-hand, opening away.

 Standard door sizes

 The standard door size in the UK varies by region and door type.
 In England and Wales, the most common door size is 1981 mm (6 ft 6 in) high and 762 mm (2 ft 6 in) wide, while in Scotland, it's 2040 mm (80 in) by 762 mm (2 ft 6 in).
-Most internal doors across the UK are 35mm deep but you will find many in Scotland that are 40mm thick.
+Most internal doors across the UK are 35mm deep, but you will find many in Scotland that are 40mm thick.

 Fire doors come in two widths, depending on the required fire rating.
 FD30 (30-minute) fire doors are 44mm thick, while FD60 (60-minute) are 54mm.
 For private homes, fire doors are recommended for higher-risk rooms such as kitchens and integral garages.
 In three-storey homes and those with loft conversions, any rooms that could be escape routes should have a fire-rated door and frame.